 Contaminants and Risks

 - Soil and Sludges

 - Environmentally Sensitive Area

-Surface water, sediment, soil, fish and wildlife at the site are highly contaminated with mercury.
-The primary human health threats are to children in long-term direct contact with highly-contaminated soils found in tailings piles or at former mill sites, and individuals who consume contaminated fish or wildlife.
+Surface water, sediments, soil, fish and wildlife at the site are highly contaminated with mercury in some areas along the river's course.
+The primary human health threats are to children in long-term direct contact with highly-contaminated soils found in tailings piles or at the former mill sites, and individuals who consume contaminated fish or wildlife.
 The Nevada Division of Health advises that no gamefish or carp be consumed from most of the site.
 Risks to wildlife are also significant, particularly to fish-eating birds at the top of the food web.

 As part of the assessment, EPA established a site-specific cleanup level of 80 ppm mercury for contaminated soils in residential areas.
 The 80 ppm cleanup level is based on site-specific assumptions about the form of mercury in the soil.